naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

    field of the associated template

 Let's represent the above validation errors using an enum.
-Because the term "error" is conventionally used to name `Error` types in rust, I am using "violation" instead to avoid confusion.
+Because the term "error" is conventionally used to name `error` types in rust, I am using "violation" instead to avoid confusion.

 ```